First Ascent FAQ's

 OP offers a wide variety of outdoor trips throughout the year, including extended international trips during the summer.
 OP employs dozens of student staff at the climbing wall, in the outing center, and to run trips and programs.
 Students interested in becoming outdoor leaders can receive training and experience through our Instructor Development Program.

-What are some other opportunities at ASU for adventure?
+What are some other opportunities for adventure at AppState?

-Stop by the Outing Center in ASU’s Student Recreation Center for gear, maps, and information for planning your own outdoor adventure in the high country.
+Stop by the Outing Center in AppState’s Student Recreation Center for gear, maps, and information for planning your own outdoor adventure in the high country.

 How do I prepare for First Ascent and who do I contact in the event of an emergency?